Killing of Mark Duggan: IPCC

 On 29 February 2012 the IPCC upheld a complaint that the Metropolitan Police had not adequately informed Duggan's family of his death on 4 August 2011.
 The IPCC's inquiry expressly did not address the events of 6 August 2011 and afterwards.
 Deputy Assistant Commissioner Steve Kavanagh of the Metropolitan Police had already issued an apology (in August 2011) to the Duggan family for the manner in which police initially communicated with them, suggesting that the IPCC had a responsibility to provide information to Duggan's family.

 In late March 2012 the IPCC indicated that the Regulation of Investigatory Powers Act 2000 made it impossible for the organisation to reveal information obtained during its investigation into Duggan's death, making it doubtful if a public coroner's inquest into the killing could ever be held.

 In April 2012, the BBC aired footage of the immediate aftermath of the shooting.
 The footage showed paramedics handling Duggan's body.
 The IPCC condemned the BBC for showing the footage without first consulting them.

 The IPCC was expected to release its report on the killing in summer of 2012.
 Because no report had been issued by January 2013, a planned inquest into the killing was delayed until September.
 The IPCC announced in March 2013 that it would issue a report in April, for delivery to the inquest in May.
 Referring to the officers who killed Duggan, an IPCC spokesperson announced on 2 August 2013 that "We have found no evidence to indicate criminality at this stage."
 The IPCC said its investigation had substantially ended and that a final report would be issued later in August.

 The 11 officers involved initially refused interviews with the IPCC.
 The officer who killed Duggan, now known as "V53", later submitted testimony in writing.

-In December 2019, forensic investigators called for the 2011 case to be reopened, claiming that a virtual model of the shooting casts doubt on its findings.
+In December 2019, Forensic Architecture called for the 2011 case to be reopened, claiming that a virtual model of the shooting casts doubt on its findings.
 Their report was released to the public in June 2020.
-The IOPC (the successor to the IPCC) said in May 2021 that it would not reopen the investigation because there was nothing in the new reports to suggest that the findings of its investigation were incorrect.
+The IOPC (the successor to the IPCC) said in May 2021 that it would not reopen the investigation because there was nothing in the new reports to suggest that the findings of the IPCC investigation were incorrect.